 What makes a European trip expensive

-We will list the points you should pay attention to when organizing your trip, so what are the things that can be particularly expensive in Europe.
+We list the points you should pay attention to when organizing your trip.
+What are the things that can be particularly expensive in Europe?

 Car rental